Athanasius/fd-api/docs/FrontierDevelopments-oAuth2-notes.md

     The JSON will contain a few keys and their values:

-      a. access_token - the token to be used on CAPI endpoint requests
+	1. access_token - the token to be used on CAPI endpoint requests

-      b. refresh_token - the token that can be used to get a new access_token if the latter has expired, assuming this token hasn't also expired.
+	2. refresh_token - the token that can be used to get a new access_token if the latter has expired, assuming this token hasn't also expired.

-      c. token_type - "Bearer"
+	3. token_type - "Bearer"

-      d. expires_in - Seconds(?) until the (which?) token expires.
+	4. expires_in - Seconds(?) until the (which?) token expires.